joe-damore/close-other-tabs-item/README.md

 # Close Other Tabs Menu Item

-Firefox extension that adds a "Close Other Tabs" tab context menu item in Firefox v78+.
+Firefox extension that adds a "Close Other Tabs" context menu item in Firefox v78+.